-office Measureffici ii oi Eso Topics POLICY - RISKS AND OPPORTUNITIES TARGET FOR FY2020 ASSESSMENT OF ACTUAL PERFORMANCE IN FY2020 TARGET FOR FY2021 Energy and water consumption efficiency Reduce utilities consumption by 3% No comparable data were available due to circuit breaker restrictions to stop work on the construction site from Apr to July 2020.
-Reduce utilities consumption by 3% Waste management (Reduce, Reuse, Recycle) Reduce concrete, re-bars wastage by 3% No comparable data were available due to circuit breaker restrictions to stop work on the construction site from Apr to July 2020.
+Tuble 6.1 - re Table 8.1 - Performance Measurement of ESG Topics ESG FACTOR POLICY - RISKS AND OPPORTUNITIES TARGET FOR FY2021 ASSESSMENT OF ACTUAL PERFORMANCE IN FY2021 TARGET FOR FY2022 Energy and water consumption efficiency Reduce utilities consumption by 3% The actual overall consumption for electricity and water for the projects listed on Paragraph 3, against the target usage, were less than projected consumption by approximately 56% and 54% respectively.
+Reduce utilities consumption against target usage by 3% Environmental Waste management (Reduce, Reuse, Recycle) Reduce concrete, re-bars wastage by 3% The actual overall wastage of concrete and re-bars for the projects listed on Paragraph 3 were less than projected wastage by 35% or more with the using of post tensioning construction technology.
 Reduce concrete, re-bars wastage by 3% Implement green practices Use of green products in all our development projects We prioritized the use of green products certified by PSB SIngapore.
-We carried out pesticides control and waste water treatment using environmental friendly chemical to reduce possible containination on the environment.
+We carried out pesticides control and waste water treatment using environmental friendly chemical to reduce possible contaimination on the environment.
 We also reused treated water for cleaning purpose.
 Use of green products in all our development projects Noise, vibration and air pollution management Zero complaints on noise, vibration and dust from interested parties Noise monitoring device was implemented on site to monitor the level of noise in public.
 No complaints received from the public on noise, vibration and dust.
-Maintain zero complaints on noise, vibration and dust from interested partie Prevention / Reduction of accidents / incidents Zero fatality / major accidents No fatality nor major accidents during the period.
+Maintain zero complaints on noise, vibration and dust from interested parties Prevention / Reduction of accidents / incidents Zero fatality / major accidents No fatality nor major accidents during the period.
 Maintain zero fatality / major accidents Site workforce management Provision of welfare facilities on all project sites Provision of refreshment, proper work wear and foot wear and portable toilets at construction sites.
-Provision of welfare facilities on all project sites.
-Supply chain Actively source for suppliers and contractors who provide green products Davco's eco-friendly waterproofing and plastering, certified by PSB Singapor, were used by some of our contractors.
-Actively source for suppliers and contractors who provide green products Talent retention Send at least 1 staff from each department for training every year Traning target was achieved.
-Send at least 1 staff from each department for training every year Corporate social responsibility ("CSR") Participate in 1 or more CSR activity with company-wide staff participation each year Target was achieved.
-See paragraph 8.2 Participate in 1 or more CSR activity with company-wide staff participation each year Performance of services and products 100% completion of project on time 33 Kim Chuan Drive project was granted an extension due to the disruption of Covid-19.
-No other projects required extension at this time.
-Maintain 100% completion of project on time Anti-Corruption No major confirmed incidents.
-No major confirmed incidents reported.
-Maintain zero incidents.
-Compliance with legal and other requirements No major confirmed incidents.
-No major confirmed incidents reported.
-Maintain zero incidents.
-Energy and water consumption efficiency Waste management (Reduce, Reuse, Recycle) Implement green practices Noise, vibration and air pollution management Prevention / Reduction of accidents / incidents Site workforce management Supply chain Talent retention Corporate social responsibility ("CSR") Performance of services and products Anti-Corruption Compliance with legal and Energy and water consumption efficiency Reduce utilities consumption by 3% Waste management (Reduce, Reduce concrete, re-bars wastage by 3% Implement green practices Noise, vibration and air pollution management Prevention / Reduction of accidents / incidents Site workforce management Provision of welfare facilities on all project sites Supply chain Actively source for suppliers and contractors who provide green products Talent retention Send at least 1 staff from each department for training every year Corporate social responsibility ("CSR") Performance of services and products Anti-Corruption No major confirmed incidents.
-Reduce utilities consumption by 3% Reduce utilities consumption b Energy and water consumption efficiency Reduce utilities consumption by 3%
+Provision of welfare facilities on all project sites Supply chain Actively source for suppliers and contractors who provide green products Davco's eco-friendly waterproofing and plastering, certified by PSB Singapor, were used by some of our contractors.
+Actively source for suppliers and contractors who provide green products Social Talent retention Arrange for at least 1 staff from each department for training every year Training target was achieved.
+Arrange for at least 1 staff from each department for training every year Corporate social responsibility ("CSR") Participate in 1 or more CSR activity with company-wide staff participation each year See Paragraph 8.2.
+Understandbly, due to the COVID-19 pandemic, we are unable to hold company-wide staff participation physically.
+Participate in 1 or more CSR activity with company-wide staff participation each year, subject to forseeable or unforseen circumstance(s) Performance of services and products 100% completion of the construction stages on time for each respective project All construction projects have been completed up to their respective stages on time.
+Notably, due to the COVID-19 pandemic, there is increased health and safety measures, social distancing, limits on the number of people allowed on site and the impact on the supply chain.
+100% completion of the construction stages on time for each respective project Anti-Corruption No major confirmed incidents No major confirmed incidents reported.
+Maintain zero incidents Governance Compliance with legal and other requirements No major confirmed incidents No major confirmed incidents reported.
+Maintain zero incidents